CMS Content Not Updating in Next.js

 • published pages do not accidentally use draft data

-The Contentfulspecific article on Draft Mode and preview in Next.js covers common iframe, cookie, and editorflow issues.
-The broader migration point is covered in why CMS preview belongs in a Next.js migration plan.
+The Contentfulspecific article on Draft Mode and preview in Next.js covers common iframe, cookie and editorflow issues.
+The wider planning point is covered in why CMS preview belongs in a Next.js migration plan.

 Identify the Cache Boundary

-The important question is: where is the stale value stored?
+The practical question is: where is the stale value stored?

 Possibilities include: